rdfjs/data-model-spec/interface-spec.md

 ### Reader

-A Reader is an object that translates quads from a custom format to a Source object.
+A Reader is an object that translates one stream to another stream.
-The quads in custom format are read from a Readable Stream.
+The input and output stream may emit quads or custom formats.
+The Reader interface can be used for parsers and serializer, but also for quad or custom format transformations.
-Implementations may support reading from addition data types.
+Implementations may support reading from addition data types like String or Buffer.

-- `Source .read(stream.Readable stream)`
-  Creates a Source which reads quads in custom format from `stream`

-### Writer

-A Writer is an object that translates quads from a Sink object to a custom format.
-The quads in custom format are written to a Writeable Stream.
-Implementations may support writing to addition data types.

-- `Sink .write(stream.Writeable stream)`
-  Create a Sink which write quads in custom format to `stream`
+- `Stream .read(Stream input)`
+  Creates a `Stream` which emits data based on the `input` stream.